-“The experience of praying with icons and other images is quite different than praying with words.”
-Christine Valters Painter, Illuminating Mystery, Creativity as a Spiritual Practice, Reflections in Word and Image (Abbey of the Arts Press, 2009).
+“The experience of praying with icons and other images is quite different than praying with words.” —Christine Valters Paintner in Illuminating Mystery: Creativity as a Spiritual Practice, Reflections in Word and Image (Abbey of the Arts Press, 2009).

-God speaks to us in many ways–through relationships, our experiences, sacred texts such as the Bible and many more.
+God speaks to us in many ways—through relationships, our experiences, sacred texts such as the Bible, and other avenues.
 Visio divina, Latin for divine seeing, is praying with images to listen to God’s words.
-Like lectio divina, Latin for divine reading, in which we pray using sacred reading such as Holy Scripture.
-There are four steps used to practice Visio divina:
+It is similar to lectio divina, Latin for divine reading, in which we pray using sacred reading such as Holy Scripture.
+There are four steps we can follow to practice visio divina:

-2. Close your eyes and breath.
+2. Close your eyes and breathe.
 Open your eyes.
-Take another, deeper, look.
+Take another, deeper look.
 Is there movement?
 Are there relationships?
 Use your imagination.
 What is the story?
 Can you place yourself in the story and in the image?
-Do you see deeper meanings that what is on the surface?
+Do you see deeper meanings than what is on the surface?

 3. Respond to the image with prayer.
 Does the image take you to an experience, or remind you of a person or issue for which you want to offer thanksgiving or intercession?
 Offer that prayer to God.